-What accommodations may be needed for students with disabilities or other special needs?
 This lesson requires few if any accommodations.
 Most text to speech and speech to text programs can function within most asynchronous discussion tools.
 Students with reading disorders such as dyslexia may need additional time in the article reading phase.
-The bandwidth requirements are also low.

-Typically, about 3 days should be provided at a minimum between the time the articles are assigned and the time the first student posts are required.
-Then an additional minimum of 3 days can be given for counter analysis if it is asynchronous.
+Typically, about three days should be provided at a minimum between the time the articles are assigned and the time the first student posts are required.
+Then an additional minimum of three days can be given for counter analysis if it is asynchronous.
 A synchronous session may occur in this interim.

 Ideas for Activity Evaluation and Teacher Reflection